 Contracting for Mobility: A Case Study in the Los Angeles and Puget Sound Regions

-Contracting for Mobility is the first paper in our research report series examining the Case Study in the Los Angeles and Puget Sound Regions.
+Contracting for Mobility is part of our research report series examining the FTA Sandbox Program in the Los Angeles and Puget Sound Regions.
+Click here to access the other research reports and learn more about the program.

 New privately-run mobility services are now ubiquitous in many urban regions.
 These include ride-hailing (e.g., Uber, Lyft, and Via) as well as on-demand micro-mobility services such as shared electric scooters and bicycles.
 While these services are private ventures, companies and public entities can partner to deliver services that augment or enhance public transit.
 The formal basis for these relationships are often codified in a legal contractual agreement.
 These contracts are essential, allowing cross-sector partnership and goal setting, as well as legal assignment of risks, liabilities, requirements, and payments.